"

 • Follow-up appointments or referrals given

-The sixth type of documentation is the Minimum Data set (MDS) Charting
+The seventh type of documentation is the Minimum Data set (MDS) Charting

 Minimum Data Set (MDS) Charting